gz-wei/Physics-Informed-Statistical-Modeling-for-Wildfire-Aerosols-Process/README.md

 - The ```illustrative_figures.R```, ```simulation_study.R```, and ```application.R``` files need to be run line by line and they can be used seperatelly.

 ## Reproducibility
+The figures and tables of the papaer can be reproduced